Routine police enquiries led to discovery of secret Far North P lab - NZ Herald

 The Far North Precision Targeting Team were carrying out routine enquiries looking for multiple people with warrants for their arrest when they discovered illicit items at a rural Mangonui address on Saturday.

-Officers also located an undisclosed quantity of the drug, alongside a shotgun, and stolen vehicle.
+Officers also located an undisclosed quantity of the drug, alongside a double barrel shotgun, and stolen vehicle.

 Police put a scene guard in place overnight on Saturday for a Clan Lab Response Team to conduct a scene examination yesterday.